rianhs/biostatistics-course/data-visualization.md

 Pie and doughnut charts are most effective when the number of categories is small—ideally between 2 and 4.
 When more categories are added, it becomes increasingly difficult for the reader to accurately judge the size of each slice, particularly when the differences are subtle.
 In such cases, a bar chart is more appropriate for comparison.
 Another important consideration is that pie charts emphasize relative comparison rather than exact values.
 Therefore, they are best used when proportions—not raw counts—are the focus of communication.

 In the example below, the chart displays the proportion of male and female respondents in a veterinary survey.
-Females make up 55% of the participants, while males account for 45%.
+Males make up 45% of the participants, while females account for 55%.
 This visualization provides a quick, intuitive summary of group representation.

 <div style="display: flex; justify-content: center; gap: 100px; flex-wrap: wrap;">